OutSystems/docs-product/src/develop/processes/light-process.md

     ![](images/light-process-3.png)

 After these steps and after publishing your module, the process is enabled for light process execution.
-Keep in mind that only the creation of an entity record (the event configured in the "Launch On" of the process) triggers the process to execute as a light process.
+Keep in mind that only the creation of an entity record (the event configured in the **Launch On** of the process) triggers the process to execute as a light process.
 Launching the process using the Launch Process action executes the process as a regular process.